Over the past three centuries, America and Europe have experienced three Industrial Revolutions.

 In the Fourth Industrial Revolution, we are seeing symbiotic relationships develop between technology, our bodies, where we live, and the products we consume.
-This can look like using a fitbit to track our vitals, or inquiring about a product with a smart speaker like Alexa.
+This can look like using a Fitbit to track our vitals, or inquiring about a product with a smart speaker like Alexa.
 These changes and interactions are leading to a greater disruption among industries and the total transformation of how we work, think, and live.

 Implementing IIoT technologies such as robotics, comprehensive communication systems, and automation has led to manufacturing production doubling since 1984.
-We’ve also seen record high outputs in industries such as food and petroleum in recent years.
+We have also seen record high outputs in industries such as food and petroleum in recent years.

 On top of increased productivity, the new technologies from this revolution will help improve the environment.
-Organizations that transition to advanced manufacturing technologies can expect to see their energy costs reduced by as much as 15% from the increased efficiency these new technologies will bring.
+Organizations that transition to advanced manufacturing technologies can expect to see their energy costs reduced by as much as 15 percent from the increased efficiency these new technologies will bring.
 The increased efficiency can also provide better sustainability of finite resources.

 Through greater production, cutting costs, and better sustainability, the outcome is that digital technologies will continue to become more readily accessible and there will be a heightened standard of living on a global scale.

-Potential Problems with the Fourth Industrial Revolution
+Potential Problems With the Fourth Industrial Revolution

 With all of the benefits, there are still some concerns with the changes that the Fourth Industrial Revolution are bringing to industries.

 With more technologies being run through cloud-based systems, there will be a greater threat of cyber-hacking.
-Organizations and individuals need to be aware of these threats, and should implement cyber-security measures as this trend continues to grow.
+Organizations and individuals need to be aware of these threats, and should implement cybersecurity measures as this trend continues to grow.

-An Oxford study reported that 47% of all jobs could be replaced within the next 25 years.
+The biggest concern, however, to come from the Fourth Industrial Revolution is its potential to displace a great majority of the labor force.
+An Oxford study reported that 47 percent of all jobs could be replaced within the next 25 years.
 This is due to the rapid growth and implementation of automation and artificial intelligence in virtually every industry from manufacturing to healthcare.